carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 > COGs typically include multiple lower-resolution versions of the original image, called "overviews", which can also be
 > accessed independently.
 By providing this "pyramidal" structure, users that are not interested in the details provided
 > by a high-resolution raster can directly access the lower-resolution versions of the same image, significantly saving
 > on the downloading time.
-More information on the COG format can be fourd [here](https://www.cogeo.org).
+More information on the COG format can be found [here](https://www.cogeo.org).
 {:callout}

 We also ask for scenes intersecting a geometry defined using the `shapely` library (in this case, a point):